katcher/quizaccess_conquizzer/README.md

 Creates additional settings for the quiz in order to show Concordia-specific information, including quiz information and materials allowed.

+## Features: ##
+v 0.1.0
+1. Concordia Exam Instructions for specific instructions to our students
+2. Allowed Materials to display a list of approved materials for the current exam
+3. Customized info on the Exam
+4. Customized checkboxes for the Copyright notice and the Terms and conditions

 ### TODO LIST: ###
-1. Create templates for displaying
+CQ1.
+Review Database structure
+CQ2.
+Enhance settings page
-2. Move renderers that are inherent to the plugin from the old theme
+CQ3.
+Move renderers that are inherent to the plugin from the old theme CQ4.
+Create templates for displaying
-3. Enhance settings page
-4. Check classes for Bootstrap compatibility
+CQ5.
+Check classes for Bootstrap compatibility
+CQ6.
+Add second verification for Copyright notice and Terms and conditions checkboxes CQ7.
+Cleanup language files
+CQ8.
+Refactor Jquery as an AMD JS module

 ## Installing via uploaded ZIP file ##